JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 - Extract the archive "QR-Code-generator-master.zip" in an temporary directory.

 -  Change to build directory:
     cd QR-Code-generator-master
     cd c

 - All Windows platforms:
    Copy the desired build script from HWGUI environment in directory "contrib\qrencode" into the temporary directory above.
    For example: Makefile.mingw

 - Start build process:

    MinGW: make -f Makefile.mingw *)
    LINUX: make (usage of the Makefile delivered by archive of QR code generator)

-  *) Build script only builds  the library and the demo program in C, but not the sample and demo program of HWGUI.
+   *) Build script only builds  the library and the demo program in C, but not the
+    sample and demo program of HWGUI.

 - Copy header file "qrcodegen.h" to contrib\qrencode\include

 - copy library "libqrcodegen.a" or "libqrcodegen.lib"
    to the HWGUI "lib" directory.
    The file extension depends of the used compiler.

 - Optional: the temporary build directory is not needed any more, delete it.

-2.3) Steps to build HWGUI interface module:
+2.3) Steps to build HWGUI interface module
      - Change to HWGUI directory "contrib/qrencode"
      - hbmk2 qrencode.hbp
      - Check, that the library for the HWGUI interface module